mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 nothing # hide
 ```

 Detection of bad data is determined by the `threshold` keyword.
-If the largest normalized residual's value exceeds the threshold, the measurement will be identified as bad data and consequently removed from the AC state estimation model:
+If the largest normalized residual value exceeds the `threshold`, the measurement will be identified as bad data and consequently removed from the AC state estimation model:
 ```@example ACSEWLS
 outlier = residualTest!(system, device, analysis; threshold = 4.0)
 nothing # hide